metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 For Atlanta, Deion Jones is likely to return after sitting out last week's game against the 49ers with injury.

 #### _History_

+These two teams contended against one another last season, albeit with different coaches and a different quarterback starting for the Lions.
+So that game only holds so much predictive potential with respect to this year's game.

+If anything, the information more relevant here is that both teams have been pretty terrible through the season.
+Atlanta has won more games, but it's not as if Detroit's been worse - had fortune blessed them a bit more this season, it's possible the Lions would be sitting here with another two to three wins to their name.
+So both teams are more or less keeping one another company in the dregs of the league.
+Despite that, Atlanta is billed here as a decisive favorite.